PillowFishSticks/My-Resume/TESTING.md

 * The site to be laid out in a way that is easy to navigate, so that I can find what I need.
-    * The navbar offers easy naviigation for the user and is clearly labeled.
+    * The navbar offers easy navigation for the user and is clearly labeled.

 * The site to be responsive and navigable for various device sizes; desktop, tablet, and phone.
 For the content to look good on all of the devices.
     * The user can load the website on mobile, tablet, and desktop devices.

 * To learn more about the site owner.
-    * The user can find out more about the site owner on the **Home Page** under the
+    * The user can find out more about the site owner on the **Home Page**.
     * The user can download the site owners cv on the **Resume Page** at the bottom via the Download CV button.